shwetaramdas/shwetaramdas.github.io/_pages/research.md

 I'm also interested in collaborating with biologists to use bioinformatic approaches to understand questions about gene and genome function.

-### Ongoing work:
+### Ongoing projects:

- Long-read sequencing in autism-spectrum disorders in Indian populations
+#### Long-read sequencing for structural variant detection autism-spectrum disorders  (in collaboration with [Dr Harsh Sheth](https://twitter.com/professor_gene)).

- Gene-hunting for Mendelian disorders
+Using Oxford Minion long-read sequencing, we are looking for pathogenic structural variants responsible for severe instances of autism spectrum disorders.

- Regulatory mechanisms of human gene classes
+#### Regulatory mechanisms of human gene classes

 ### Grants/Funding
 * AWS research grant for cloud computing